golanlevin/ExperimentalCapture/docs/unsorted.md

 * breathing life into 3d models, michael black
 * eulerian video magnification

+### CONCEPTUAL CAMERAS (NEW):
+* *[The Descriptive Camera](http://mattrichardson.com/Descriptive-Camera/)* by Matt Richardson works a lot like a regular camera: point it at subject and press the shutter button to capture the scene.
+However, instead of producing an image, this prototype uses crowdsourcing to output a text description of the scene. https://www.youtube.com/watch?v=8vkWb15Uudg
+* *[Camera Restricta](http://philippschmitt.com/projects/camera-restricta)* by Philipp Schmitt is a 'disobedient' camera designed to take unique photographs.
+By using data of geotagged photos the camera will refuse to operate in popular places.

 <del>
 * Artec Space Spider - Yaser's 3D scanner
 * Yaser's other small scanner NextEngine 3DEngine Scanner